grtlr/stunden/README.md

 stunden
 =======

 Creates dummy time sheets with random data for a specific month.
-It respects lunchbreaks and weekends.
+Weekends are respected.
+Maybe lunchbreaks will be added in the future.

 Live demo can be found [here](http://grtlr.github.io/stunden).